Are you a police officer looking for a new challenge?

 Annual leave starting at a minimum of 30 days for police officers and rising to 38 days depending on your length of service including an average of eight paid public (bank) holidays per annum.

 A competitive benefits package and a progressive approach to flexible and part-time working.

-Fuel card worth £110 per month or up to £1200 per year for rail season ticket with 2 years or more service.
+Fuel card worth £76.67 per month or full refunds on rail season tickets with 2 years or more service

 Free bus travel across Surrey.

 Read more about what you can expect from us as an employer.